karolinaCodes/software-assessment/README.md

 If you do not pass in the required arguments, you will see an error message in the command line similar to this:

-You need to pass these following arguments:
+You need to pass these following arguments: <br>
 {path-to-courses-file} {path-to-students-file} {path-to-tests-file} {path-to-marks-file} {path-to-output-file} <br>
 Example: “node app.js courses.csv students.csv tests.csv marks.csv output.json” <br>
 Options: <br>